Select Page

 “Bravado is often the cover-up for a trembling heart.” – David Whyte

 I remember sitting in a meeting for work once, feeling completely out of my depth.
-I wanted to ask a question—just to understand something better—but I didn’t.
+I wanted to ask a question, just to understand something better… but I didn’t.
 Nobody else asked questions, so I didn’t want to be the only one who needed clarification.
-I smiled, nodded, pretended.
-No one would’ve guessed.
-But I left that room feeling like a fraud.
+I smiled, nodded, and pretended to get it.
+For the fear of not seeming smart enough, I robbed myself of the opportunity to learn something.

 I bet many of you have felt like this in similar situations.